-Pupils are put into sets following an analysis of their performance in KS3 assessments at the end of year 8.
+Pupils are normally put into sets following an analysis of their performance in KS3 assessments at the end of year 8.
+Due to the disruption caused this year, this may not occur until part way through year 9, or possibly at the end of year 9.
 They begin their KS4 course at the start of Year 9 and for all courses we use Edexcel.
+All students will start on the Combined Science course and the separate science courses will start after we have compiled the sets.
+We have designed the course so that there will be no learning lost during this transition period of year 9.